 How bees react to the varroa mite?

-Survival of the fittest is already kicking and evolution is taking its course.
-It stands to reason that the genes of the varroa mite resistant bees would be favoured, so honey bees are already starting to evolve and developing a resistance.
+Survival of the fittest is already kicking, and evolution is taking its course.
+It stands to reason that the genes of the varroa mite resistant bees would be favoured, so honey bees are already starting to evolve and developing resistance.
 We’re not yet sure how this is happening, but it’s a good thing that it is.

 It’s also a bad thing because at this point we haven’t found a way to consistently solve this problem and bees are starting to sort it out on their own.
 But the process is slow.
 And because we haven’t had the varroa mite so far, Australia will be hit very should an epidemic develops.
 Our honey bees have no resistance whatsoever.
 The initial losses will be devastating.

 Generally, the varroa mite doesn’t affect wasps.
 However, there have been instances where subsets of the mite have been found infesting wasp nests, but there isn’t enough data to claim varroa mites can infest wasps for sure or that they do it consistently.
 Despite both being Hymenoptera, there is a host of differences between bees and wasps, so this question requires more investigation.
 For now, the varroa mite is associated closely with bees alone.